elB4RTO/LogDoctor/README.md

 ## Overview

-LogDoctor is a web servers' access logs parser which allows to view dynamic satistics of the collected data.
+LogDoctor is a web servers' access logs parser which allows to view dynamic satistics of the collected data.<br/>
 Supported web servers are **Apache2**, **Nginx** and **IIS**.

 <br/>